Dimension and measure of sums of planar sets and curves: Introduction

 \subsection{History and motivation}

 Let $S(a,r)$ denote the circle in the plane with center $a$ and radius $r$, and identify the set of all such circles with $\mathcal{S}=\mathbb{R}^2\times (0,\infty)$.
-Given a collection of circles $E\subset \mathcal{S}$ with dimension greater than $1$, it is reasonable to hypothesize that since a given circle has dimension $1$, then the union over circles in $E$ has dimension $2$. \\
+Given a collection of center-radii pairs $E\subset \mathcal{S}$ with dimension greater than $1$, it is reasonable to hypothesize that since a given circle has dimension $1$, then the union over circles in $E$ has dimension $2$.

 In 1987, Marstrand \cite{Mar87} proved that if $A\subset\mathbb{R}^2$ is a set of positive Lebesgue measure, and if $r:\mathbb{R}^2 \rightarrow (0,\infty )$, then the set cannot have zero Lebesgue measure.
-This preliminary result holds in higher dimensions as a consequence of the Stein spherical maximal theorem \cite{S76} established by Stein for $d \geq 3$ and by Bourgain \cite{Bo86}.\\
+This preliminary result holds in higher dimensions as a consequence of the Stein spherical maximal theorem \cite{S76} established by Stein for $d \geq 3$ and by Bourgain \cite{Bo86}.
+Bourgain actually proved a stronger result that extends to sets with non-vanishing curvature in the case when the set of centers has positive measure.
+See also joint work of the second listed author in \cite{IKST}, in which $L_p$ bounds are established for the Stein spherical maximal operator in the setting of compactly supported Borel measures; we note that this connection was an initial catalysts for the article at hand.

-A considerable strengthening of Marstrand's result was proved by Wolff in 2000 \cite{W00}, and a higher dimensional analog was provided by Oberlin \cite{O06} in 2006.
+A considerable strengthening of Marstrand's result was proved by Wolff \cite[Corollary 3]{W00}, and a higher dimensional analog was provided by Oberlin \cite{O06}.
+In these works, it is proved that if $E\subset \mathbb{R}^d\times \mathbb{R}^+$ satisfies $\ybox{\dim_{\rm H} E>1}$, then